 Cars and trucks are a major source of smog pollution in Santa Barbara County, and older vehicles cause much more air pollution than newer ones.
 Since 1993, the Old Car Buy Back Program has accelerated the removal of older vehicles from the on-road fleet to reduce air pollution.
 Individuals receive a financial incentive to take their older vehicles off the road voluntarily.
 Under the program's current parameters, vehicle owners receive \$1,000 to voluntarily retire their fully legal and operational 1995 or older, light or medium duty car, truck, van, or SUV.
-Participants with eligible vehicles work directly with licensed auto dismantlers who permanently destroy (i.e., crush) cars and trucks under this program.

-Three dismantlers in Santa Barbara County implement this program on the District's behalf: Steelhead Recyclers in Goleta, Perry's Auto Wrecking and Salvage in Lompoc, and Black Road Auto and Tow in Santa Maria.
-The program involves these five critical steps:
+Participants with eligible vehicles work directly with licensed auto dismantlers who permanently destroy (i.e., crush) the old cars and trucks.
+The three dismantlers in Santa Barbara County that implement this program on the District's behalf are Steelhead Recyclers in Goleta, Perry's Auto Wrecking and Salvage in Lompoc, and Black Road Auto and Tow in Santa Maria.
+The dismantlers perform these five critical steps:

 - 1) Interface with the vehicle owner,

-- 2) Verify vehicle eligibility (registration history, smog check status, and title),
+- 2) Verify vehicle eligibility (registration history, vehicle title, smog check, and functionality),

-- 3) Inspect functionality of the vehicle,
+- 3) Issue payment to the vehicle owner,

-- 4) Issue payment to the vehicle owner, and
+- 4) Dismantle the vehicles, and

 - 5) Submit required documentation to the District.

 This program provides broad community benefits and is an effective partnership between staff and dismantlers.
 Over the past 26 years, the District has used \$7.8 million of funds to implement the program.
 Funds were primarily obtained from \$2 DMV surcharge fees, but it has also been supplemented with Carl Moyer Program funds, mutual settlement penalty fees, and local air quality mitigation fees.
 This program has cost-effectively retired or repaired over 7,386 vehicles and reduced an estimated 960 tons of NOx, ROC, and PM emissions throughout the County.
+The cost-effectiveness varies by vehicle, but is typically less than \$15,000 per ton.